FarrisIsmati/carot-ui-retired/README.md

 We start to update revenue and expenses of company through a series of loops through the calendar, updating different parts of the calendar each time.

+0. Capital loop, for all souces of starting capital we add them here, they can either go to revenue or reserves based on tax status.
+Right now we only are taking in equity financing which isn't taxed so it goes to reserves.

+**If adding new starting capital put it here**
+**If any of this capital needs to be taxed need to think how to set it up**

 1. Product loop, for each product calculate revenue/expenses brought onto the company, update company revenue/expenses as well as the product's revenue/expenses.
 Every product is associated with a location, currently only handling leases.

 **If expanding locations need to add them here**